Food Recall Warning - Alasko brand IQF (Individually Quick Frozen) whole kernel corn recalled due to Salmonella

 This recall was triggered by findings by the Canadian Food Inspection Agency (CFIA) during its investigation into a foodborne illness outbreak.

-The investigation into the source of the foodborne illness outbreak is ongoing; however, at this time there have been no confirmed illnesses associated with the consumption of this product.
+There have been reported illnesses associated with the consumption of this product.

 What is being done